ludomorellato/nicepy/README.md

 - every alpha curve meets at least one beta circle, and every beta circle meets at least one alpha curve;
 - every region is a disc;
-- every alpha and beta circle carries at least three intersection points — with one or two, an edge is not determined by its endpoints.
+- every alpha and beta circle carries at least three intersection points (with one or two, an edge is not determined by its endpoints).
 The program checks this one and tells you which circle is at fault.

-A `rational` diagram is described differently — by the tangles to build and how to glue them — since the program constructs the regions itself.
+A `rational` diagram is described differently, by the tangles to build and how to glue them, since the program constructs the regions itself.
 See [`inputs/rational/sum_of_rational_tangles.txt`](inputs/rational/sum_of_rational_tangles.txt).

 ## Project layout